RDFLib/pyLODE/pylode/examples/doap.md

 * **Ontology RDF**
   * RDF ([doap.ttl](turtle))
 ### Description
-<p>VocabulÃ¡rio de descriÃ§Ã£o de um Projeto (DOAP - Description of a Project), descrito no esquema (schema) W3C RDF e na Web Ontology Language.</p>
+<p>The Description of a Project (DOAP) vocabulary, described using W3C RDF Schema and the Web Ontology Language.</p>

 ## Table of Contents
 1. [Classes](#classes)